Quantum Techniques for Stochastic Mechanics: Annihilation and creation operators

 \subsection{Brawling rabbits}

 Now each \emph{triple} of rabbits has a unit probability per unit time of getting into a fight with only one survivor!
 We don't know the technical term for a three-way fight, but perhaps it counts as a small `brawl' or `melee'.
-In fact the Wikipedia article for \href{http://en.wikipedia.org/wiki/Melee}{`melee'} shows three rabbits in suits of armor, fighting it out:

 Now the Hamiltonian is:

 You can check that:

 and this is good, because $n(n-1)(n-2)$ is the number of ordered triples of rabbits.
 You can see how this number shows up from the math, too: